Teaching and learning

 Each course has its own set of unique learning outcomes.
 These give you a clear description of what you can expect to be able to do when you graduate and will help you explain what you can offer to employers.

 Our academics design each course so that you have the best opportunities to build your knowledge, develop your abilities and progress towards the outcomes.
 You’ll understand what work you need to do and how it helps you to meet each outcome.

 You’ll get the guidance you need from your tutors and academic supervisor, and through assessment and feedback, such as exams, coursework, projects and group work.

 We are a Russell Group university with a global reputation for inspirational and life-changing research.
 This feeds directly into the teaching you’ll receive.

 York is ranked 10th out of 155 higher education institutions for research impact (excluding all institutes that have submitted in three or fewer units of assessment).
 Read more about how the government assesses our research.

 "York helped me to develop my critical thinking and analytical skills in a creative environment with state-of-the-art facilities.
 My training also helped me become an independent researcher and prepared me for my current role"

 Dr Wei He, Lecturer in the Department of Biology, Northwest University, Xian, China (PhD Biology, 2012)

-Our undergraduates have written dissertations using data generated from the excavations, which has given them the experience of working in a research team and generating their own original research.
+Students have written dissertations using data generated from the excavations, giving them the experience of working in a research team and initiating their own research.